Portugal: Biodiversity

-Peneda-Gerês National Park is the only nationally designated park in Portugal, owing to the rarity and significance of its environment.
+The Peneda-Gerês National Park in Northern Portugal is the only national park in Portugal.

-Portugal is located on the Mediterranean Basin, the third most diverse hotspot of flora in the world.
+Portugal is located in the Mediterranean basin, a biodiversity hotspot.
 It is home to six terrestrial ecoregions: Azores temperate mixed forests, Cantabrian mixed forests, Madeira evergreen forests, Iberian sclerophyllous and semi-deciduous forests, Northwest Iberian montane forests, and Southwest Iberian Mediterranean sclerophyllous and mixed forests.
-Over 22% of its land area is included in the Natura 2000 network.
-Eucalyptus, cork oak and maritime pine together make up 71% of the total forested area of continental Portugal.
+Almost a quarter of its land area is included in the Natura 2000 network.
+Native species such as holm oak, cork oak, stone pine, and maritime pine make up 72% of the total forested area of continental Portugal.